 The intent of the donee to assume control of the assets "for all purposes" is most commonly manifested by provisions in the instrument of appointment which blend the property owned by the donee with the property subject to the power.
-Thus, where the donee's will provides that "I devise and appoint all property that I own at my death or over which I then have a power of appointment to A," the blending of the owned and appointive assets shows an intent of the donee to treat the appointive assets as his own.
-Thus, if A predeceases the donee and the anti-lapse statute does not dispose of the property, the appointive assets will pass into the donee's estate to be distributed to his statutory heirs or next of kin.
-See Restatement of Property § 365, comment d, at 2025 (1940).
+Thus, where the donee's will provides that, "I devise and appoint all property that I own at my death or over which I then have a power of appointment to A," the blending of the owned and appointive assets shows an intent of the donee to treat the appointive assets as his own.
+Thus, if A predeceases the donee and the antilapse statute (Section 1389.4) does not dispose of the property, the appointive assets will pass into the donee's estate to be distributed to his statutory heirs or next of kin.
+See RESTATEMENT OF PROPERTY § 365, comment d, at 2025 (1940).

 Section 1389.4.
-Death of appointee before effective date of exercise
+Death of appointee before effective date of appointment.

 1389.4.
-If an attempted exercise of a power of appointment by will or by instrument effective only at the death of the donee is ineffective because of the death of an appointment before the appointment becomes effective, the appointment is to be effectuated, if possible, by applying the provisions of Probate Code Section 92 as though the appointive property were the property of the donee except that in no case shall property pass to a person who is not a permissible appointee under a special power.
+If an appointment by will or by instrument effective only at the death of the donee is ineffective because of the death of an appointment before the appointment becomes effective, the appointment is to be effectuated, if possible, by applying the provisions of Probate Code Section 92, as though the appointive property were the property of the donee except that in the case of a special power the property shall not pass to a.